Sixtus-AiHub/crime_report/README.md

 # 📊 Crime Time Series Analysis (1980–2014)

 ## 📌 Project Overview
-This project presents an exploratory and time series analysis of crime incident data spanning **1980 to 2014**.
+This project involves a comprehensive exploratory data analysis (EDA), time series analysis, and spatial mapping of the `US_Crime_DataSet.csv` to uncover patterns, trends, and key insights related to crime incidents across the United States from **1980 to 2014**.
 The objective is to uncover long-term trends, seasonal patterns, persistence, and volatility in crime incidents using statistical and visualization techniques.

-The analysis applies concepts from **rolling statistics, time series decomposition, autocorrelation (ACF/PACF), and trend analysis**, providing insights useful for policy analysis, forecasting, and data-driven decision-making.

----

 ## 🎯 Objectives
 - Analyze long-term crime trends over time